-Worship – Students are invited, on Tuesdays and Wednesdays from 10-10:50 in the morning, to gather together in Grace Chapel for an intentional experience of community worship.
-This experience that invites the community to listen and respond to the work of God in our midst through the communal worship practices of reading Scripture, prayer, musical expression, listening to inspiring messages from a diverse group of speakers, and response.
+Worship – Students are invited, on Tuesdays and Wednesdays from 10-10:50 in the morning, to gather together in The Grace Alford Performing Arts Center for an intentional experience of community worship.
+This experience invites the community to listen and respond to the work of God in our midst through the communal worship practices of reading Scripture, prayer, musical expression, listening to inspiring messages from a diverse group of speakers, and response.
 Periodically, additional chapel experiences (e.g., special speakers, musical events/concerts, concerts of prayer, etc.) are scheduled on alternate mornings and evenings.

 Small Groups – Students are invited, on Thursdays from 10-10:50 in the morning, to participate with peers in a Barnabas (B) Group.
 Our B-Groups are facilitated by some of our dedicated faculty, staff, and a few student leaders each week.
 Groups provide a context where close, campus friendships are forged, where spiritual growth is nurtured, and where God’s grace is experienced as we become the hands and feet of God for each other on this formational journey.
 Students are given the opportunity to choose a B-Group and facilitator at the beginning of the fall semester.
 If a student chooses to participate, a commitment to the group for a minimum of one full semester is both encouraged and expected.